sudhamadhuripoojari/Tool-Management/README.md

 # Project: Tool-Management sharing platform :hammer_and_wrench: :carpentry_saw:

 **Description:**
-Develop an online platform that facilitates resources-sharing within neighbours or colleagues.
+This platform facilitates resources-sharing within neighbours or colleagues.
 Users can offer and request items or services like tools, household appliances.
 The platform can connect neighbours, promote community engagement, and reduce unnecessary purchases .